 The History of Empilweni

-Empilweni was started as the result of an epidemiological study conducted in Khayelitsha in 1993 by the University of Cape Town’s Department of Psychiatry and Mental Health.
-The study found a significant prevalence of child and adolescent mental health problems, and reported parents’ concerns about the lack of services in Khayelitsha.
+An unexpected outcome of the study was that parents were educated about the nature of child and adolescent mental health problems, and as a result, parents asked us to provide services in Khayelitsha.
 The research team, under Professor Brian Robertson, agreed to seek funding for a demonstration project, and from 1994 to 2002 the “Empilweni Demonstration Project” was funded by the UK Department for International Development (DFID) through the University of Cape Town.
-The local community was approached for permission to establish a mental health service for children aged 4 years of age till school-leaving, which was to be based in the community, and owned and managed by them, with support from the university
+The local community was approached for permission to establish a mental health service for children aged 4 – 18 years, which was to be based in the community, and staffed and managed by them, with support and training from the university

-When Monika Edwards indicated her intention to resign, a new Director, Mhongwe Mtshotshisa, was appointed to start in 2009.
-Currently the staffing complement consists of a Director, Service Manager, social worker, three counsellors who are qualified auxiliary social workers, and an administrative assistant.
+When Monika Edwards indicated her intention to resign, a new director Mhongwe Mtshotshisa was appointed to start in 2009.
+Following her resignation in 2015, Melinda Bechus stepped in for a year until the current director William Williams was appointed in 2017.
+Currently the staffing complement consists of a director, a service manager, a social worker, three counsellors who are qualified social auxiliary workers, and an administrative assistant.
 A clinical psychologist is employed to provide supervision on a part-time basis.
-The Board has recently taken a decision to rent or purchase land in Khayelitsha with the intention of building Empilweni’s own premises.